XIMDEX/xcms/INSTALLATION.md

 5. To end the installation you will be asked to **visit the Ximdex URL** from your browser (http://YOURHOST/myximdex).
 This last step will test your installation, create templates for new projects, allow you to install additional modules and finally will clean the install directory.

 That's all folks.
 Enjoy Ximdex!

+And contact us at help@ximdex.org if you need further assistance or want to make any comment or suggestion.